magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_custom_screens.md

 with the measurement.

-You may have noticed, we use [`$magpie.v`](https://magpie-reference.netlify.app/#Magpie+validators) to access the validators we needed this time. `$magpie.v` provides a selection of generally useful validators.
+You may have noticed, we use [`$magpie.v`](https://magpie-reference.netlify.app/#Magpie+validators) to access the validators we needed this time. `$magpie.v` provides a selection of generally useful validators which you can find all listed in the reference.
 If you ever need a validator that is not in there, you can simply write a function that returns true if the validation passed and false if it didn't.

 ```html